 The first Curate-in-Charge was the Rev Thomas Bowdler MA; "a man of unostentatious piety, with a most highly refined and elegant mind."
-He became a Prebendary of St. Paul's Cathedral and when he died was buried with his wife and three of his daughters, who had predeceased him, beneath the east window of the South Aisle.
+He became a Prebendary of St. Paul's Cathedral and when he died was buried beneath the east window of the South Aisle, with his wife and three of his daughters, who had predeceased him.

 The Rev. Charles English MA, the second Curate-in-Charge, enlarged the Church by building the Chancel and the Vicar's Vestry.
 It was dedicated to the memory of his predecessor and was consecrated by Dr. Tait, the Bishop of London, on 9 August 1858.
 In the same year the Crystal Palace Gas Company installed gas to light the Church.

 In 1839, the Croydon Canal had been drained and replaced by the railway line.
 The opening of stations at Forest Hill, Sydenham and Penge had led to extensive house building.
 This had been increased by the building of the Crystal Palace.